Sleep Struggles: ADHD and Falling Asleep When Bored

 Those with ADHD who do not get enough sleep may experience long-term effects such as increased stress, impaired cognitive performance, and difficulty managing emotions.

-Cognitive therapy and techniques can help improve the quality of sleep.
+Cognitive therapy and stress management techniques can help improve the quality of sleep.

 Conclusion